fred-ai-security/ai-security-assurance-labs/model-supply-chain/sbom-generation-and-verification.md

 2. **Extract Internal Metadata** from GGUF or safetensors files.
 3. **Complete Hash Verification** against integrity manifests.
 4. **Compare Expected File Structure** with actual content.
-5. **Perform CVE scanning using a vulnerability analysis tool such as Grype.** using a vulnerability analysis tool (e.g., Grype).
+5. **Perform CVE scanning** using a vulnerability analysis tool such as Grype.
 6. **Map SBOM Components to Model Card** and verify accuracy.
 7. **Store Only SBOM Templates** (no real model data) in repository.